-On the southern tip of Skåne, 59 raised boulders are arranged in a 67 meter-long outline with views over the region’s grassland, rolling fields, and the Baltic Sea.
+On the southern tip of Skåne, 59 raised boulders are arranged in a 67 metre-long outline with views over the region’s grassland, rolling fields, and the Baltic Sea.
 The Ale’s Stones, most likely erected in the 5th century towards the end of the Nordic Iron Age, and its surrounding landscape has inspired the collections Monolith and Fields.

-Photo: Erik Lefvander
+Photo by Erik Lefvander